xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 teaching programming in the humanities environment.

 We will elaborate these principles in three sections.
-"Critical Computing in the Humanities" describes the main principles of our critical computing philosophy, which are premised on extending rather than replacing the values of humanistic inquiry.
+"Critical Computing in the Humanities" describes the main principles behind our approach to computation in the humanities, which is premised on extending rather than replacing the values of humanistic inquiry.
 In the second section, "Digital Humanities Core," these principles lead us to a list of core skills for the practicing digital humanist.
-We conclude with a section that details the "Three Locations of Computing" that are the most important sites of a digital humanist's work.
+These are meant to be neither totalizing nor exhaustive.
+Rather, we outline several necessary prerequisites for needed to advance the great variety of work in the field.
+We conclude with a section that details the "Three Locations of Computing," which orient the reader to three significant sites of computation: the command line, the text editor, and the Python programming language interpreter.

+Ultimately, our essay gives three authors' unified take on the questions: "What do I need to learn to prepare myself for research in the Digital Humanities and Computational Culture Studies and Why?"
+Our answers should be used as guidelines, not dogma, and could help contribute to the broader conversation about curricular development, certification, and student and faculty training.

 [^ln-titlelink]: "Human(s|ists)" is actually a regular expression, a way to search text for specified patterns.
 In this case it picks out anything starting